Goal of Lab 4:

 Q3: What is the relationship between the first and subsequent harmonics?
 (The relationship should be the same across [ɛ]s.)

-TIP: Keep in mind there will be measurement error here, so various relationships may not be as clear as they would be in an ideal world…
+TIP: Keep in mind there will be some measurement error here, so various relationships may not be as clear as they would be in an ideal world…

 SECTION III.
 FORMANTS